147 plants indexed. Showing 73 matching current filters.

 Walpole wastewater treatment plant in Western Australia serves 563 people with secondary treatment.
 It discharges treated effluent near the coast, supporting local environmental health.

-Alkimos wastewater treatment plant serves approximately 49,385 people in the City of Wanneroo, Western Australia.
-It is located within 50 km of the coast and operates under Australian wastewater regulations.
+North Geraldton wastewater treatment plant serves approximately 7,000 people in Geraldton, Western Australia.
+The facility is operational and located within 50 km of the coast.

-Bunbury wastewater treatment plant serves approximately 41,000 people in Western Australia.
-Located near the coast, it operates under Australian regulatory standards for municipal wastewater management.
+South Hedland wastewater treatment plant serves approximately 10,000 people in Western Australia.
+Located near Port Hedland, it operates under Australian regulatory standards for inland discharge.

 Burekup wastewater treatment plant serves the town of Burekup in Western Australia, Australia.
 It is an operational facility with a designed capacity of 1.00 megaliters per day, serving a population of 4,811.